Grades 3 and 4 - Horizon

 At NGFS, thematic units integrate subjects and content areas.
 Our hands-on, experiential course of study provides the opportunity for students to apply their knowledge in meaningful ways.
 The ability to see beyond oneself makes third and fourth graders capable of working successfully in small learning groups that are project or games based.
 Group projects allow students to assume many roles including collaborator, leader, and negotiator.
 To keep learning personalized and motivating, third and fourth grade students frequently have the opportunity to choose an area of interest within the topic assignment.

 When our third and fourth grade students study Native Americans, small groups of students gradually create an environmental landscape that showcases the tribal dwellings, clothing, and geographic features of the land they are studying.
 These kinds of group endeavors provide opportunities for students to develop new skills as they experience different roles and responsibilities.
 At this level, students are assigned their first home projects building on what has been learned in class.
 Students have a timeline of due dates to help them learn time management for their work outside of the classroom.
 Opportunities for enrichment and optional projects begin at this level.

 MORE THAN CORE

 Beyond Core Academics

-Twice a week students have opportunities for enrichment in the areas of Music, Spanish, PE, and Art.
+Twice a week students have opportunities for enrichment in the areas of music, Spanish, PE, coding, and art.
 Students may continue with Suzuki violin or choose a traditional Music class.
 Once a week, students participate in Coding class.

 Beginning in third grade, students have the opportunity to participate in the drama production.
 For one semester each year, some of the rehearsals occur during service learning time.
 These students serve their community by sharing their talents and entertaining both the school and greater community.